krishaamer/green-filter-research/research/literature/design.md

     direct positive and negative pressure to the businesses and consumers signal consequences for undesirable ecological performance is a major motivation of this study.

+### Climate Anxiety {#climate-anxiety}

+@thompsonYoungPeopleClimate2021 finds young people have climate anxiety.
+@whitmarshClimateAnxietyWhat2022 shows climate anxiety is prevalent among young people and is a possible motivator for climate action.
+@ogunbodeClimateAnxietyWellbeing2022 finds climate anxiety in 32
+countries and also supports the idea that climate anxiety leads to climate activism. @hickmanClimateAnxietyChildren2021 provides more evidence even children are anxious about climate.

+-   Designing for Health and Sustainability: Health and sustainability are intrinsically connected. @kjaergardHealthSustainability2014 shows how *“understanding health and sustainability as a duality, health both creates conditions and is conditioned by sustainability, understood as economic, social and environmental sustainability, while on the other hand sustainability creates and is conditioned by human health”*

+-   Design for Human Rights @unfcccSharmElSheikhImplementation2023 text refers to “human right to a clean, healthy and sustainable environment”.

+-   Refi podcast: “people need agency”.

+-   @martiskainenContextualizingClimateJustice2020 (need access)

+-   @seabrookMusicTherapyEra2020 (need access)

+-   Older research on young adults (Millenials at the time) highlights how Millenials “use Google as a reference point for ease of use and simplicity” @katemoranDesigningYoungAdults2016.

+***Design Implications:***

+-   How to support the youth?
+Design to reduce climate anxiety?
+Is getting people to go to nature more a good way to increase ecological awareness?
+Empowered by Design.
+Youth empowerment: The design should empower young people.
+-   Consumer branded carbon credits like angry teenagers?
+-   Invest time not money, student don’t have money?

 ### Community {#community}